BeijingService.com

 Confucius is supposed to have arranged his own works in a sort of psychological order, from simple to complex, as a great teacher would do, Shi, Shu, Li and Yue constitute the general course of study, while Yi and Chunqiu are more of a technical nature and represent ancient concepts brought forward and captured in Confucius time, and constitute a higher course of study.
 Shi and Shu are used for reading or symbolic education; Li and Yue are for practice or moral education; Yi and Chunqiu represent the philosophy of Confucius.
 They contain his social and political theories and cannot be understood by ordinary students.
 They are the technical learning and belong to a higher form of education.
 That is why they are put at the end of the whole course of study.
 The Yi or The Book of Change has origins form ancient times rooted in the Yin-Yang and Five Agencies theory.

-Disvover more about Confucius:
+Discover more about Confucius

 The substance of the teaching of Confucius can be grouped under three headings, namely: moral, intellectual, and religious.
 Confucius was mainly interested in the moral life of men.
 The intellectual aim of his teaching was in general subordinate to his moral aim, and his religious teaching was chiefly reflective of the traditional beliefs.
 He had very few comments.
 Both intellectual knowledge and religious beliefs were, according to him, useless and not worth teaching if they could not contribute towards the betterment of the practical moral life of the individual.
-Again, we can recognize in this a balance of inner and outer refinement, with the outer values wq showing themselves in social expressions-et always motivated by inner human sprirtual development (and reflective of a person's true inner state.)
+Again, we can recognize in this a balance of inner and outer refinement, with the outer values showing themselves in social expressions et always motivated by inner human spiritual development (and reflective of a person's true inner state.)